EmmanuelAjibokun/Unit-Converter/README.md

   A webapp that converts the unit of measures for length, volume and mass.
 I implemented the given UI design with HTML and CSS, and implemented the features with JavaScript.

 ## Features
-  - Convertion of meters and feet for length
+  - Conversion of meters and feet for length
-  - Convertion of litres and gallons for volume
+  - Conversion of litres and gallons for volume
-  - Convertion of kilograms and pounds for mass
+  - Conversion of kilograms and pounds for mass
   - Rounds output to 3 decimal places

  ## Goals